bdafahim/Exploring-Bayesian-techniques-for-Code-Technical-Debt-predictiont/README.md

 ```

 ### PyBats
-PyBATS (Python for Bayesian Time Series) is used for dynamic modeling of time series data.
+PyBATS is used for dynamic modeling of time series data.

 PyBATS is hosted on PyPI and can be installed with pip: